 This is the interdisciplinary concentration within the Sellinger School.
 Six upper-level courses are selected from the Sellinger School offerings.
 No more than three courses may be selected from any discipline.

-Note: Personal Financial Management (FI121) and Presentations (IS253) do not fulfill the upper-level course requirements of the general business concentration.
+Note: FI121 and IS253 do not fulfill upper-level course requirements of the general business concentration.

-FI320 Financial Management IB282 International Business TH201 Introduction to Theology Nondepartmental Elective Nondepartmental Elective
+FI320 Financial Management IB282 International Business TH201 Introduction to Theology Nondepartmental Elective